koroonakaart/koroonakaart/README.md

 # Who we are?
 ## How team formed @ [Hack the Crisis](https://www.facebook.com/events/204692110602347/) and current maintenance
 This is a work in progress and was built in ~24 hours as part of the Hack the Crisis hackathon put on by Garage 48 in Estonia.
-It is developed and supported by Chris Thompson (@neuroactive), @PuuraJ, @Keeganmcbride and Sven Illing.
+It is developed by Harry Silid (@Kypsis), Chris Thompson (@neuroactive), Joonas Puura (@PuuraJ), Keegan McBride (@Keeganmcbride).
+Hanna Maria Mägi came up with the initial design, Maarja Leena Saar and Sven Illing have also contributed.

 Please feel free to fork and/or PR.
 We hope to keep this up-to-date and improve over time.
 All suggestions and ideas are welcome.

 # How to contribute?
 It is all voluntary work and has no funding.